Digital1O1/HandGestureProject/projectNotes.md

+# Current Focus
+- Background subtraction
+  - Measuring CPU load and other computational resources being used while applying different subtraction methods

+# Goals to work towards

+## 1. Hand Detection and Segmentation
+- [ ] **Skin Color Segmentation**: Learn to detect and segment the hand based on skin color using color spaces like HSV or YCrCb.
+  - [ ] Attempting to do the segmentation with grayscale
+- [ ] **Contour Detection**: Understand how to detect contours in the segmented hand region, which are useful for identifying the hand’s shape and structure.

+## 2. Feature Extraction
+- [ ] **Keypoint Detection**: Learn techniques to identify keypoints on the hand, such as fingertips, knuckles, and the center of the palm.
+- [ ] **Convex Hull and Defects**: Learn to calculate the convex hull of the hand and find convexity defects (points between fingers), useful for recognizing gestures like counting fingers.
+- [ ] **Hand Landmarks**: Explore advanced methods like the MediaPipe Hand model, which provides precise hand landmarks for each finger.

+## 3. Gesture Recognition
+- [ ] **Template Matching**: Start with simple template matching where you compare the detected hand shape against predefined templates for different gestures.
+- [ ] **Machine Learning**: Learn to train a machine learning model to recognize gestures.
+Start with simpler models like k-Nearest Neighbors (k-NN) or SVM, and then explore more complex models like Convolutional Neural Networks (CNNs) for better accuracy.
+- [ ] **Deep Learning**: Explore deep learning models that can learn complex patterns in hand gestures.
+Frameworks like TensorFlow and PyTorch are useful for training these models.

+## 4. Tracking
+- [ ] **Object Tracking**: Learn how to track the hand’s movement across frames to recognize gestures involving motion (e.g., swiping or waving).
+- [ ] **Kalman Filter or Optical Flow**: Understand how to implement tracking algorithms like Kalman Filters or Optical Flow for smooth hand tracking.

+## 5. Integration and Testing
+- [ ] **Gesture Control**: Implement a simple control system where recognized gestures trigger specific actions (e.g., controlling media playback or navigating a user interface).
+- [ ] **Real-Time Performance**: Focus on optimizing your code for real-time performance, ensuring that gesture recognition is fast and accurate.

+## Suggested Learning Path
+1. [ ] **Hand Detection and Segmentation**: Experiment with skin color segmentation and contour detection.
+2. [ ] **Feature Extraction**: Implement convex hull and convexity defects to identify fingers.
+3. [ ] **Gesture Recognition**: Start with template matching, then move on to machine learning.
+4. [ ] **Tracking**: Implement object tracking for gestures involving motion.
+5. [ ] **Integration**: Build a small application where hand gestures control an aspect of your system.

+---

 # Hand Gesture Detection for Incrementing/Decrementing Integer Variable

 To write a C++ program that detects subtle hand gestures for controlling an integer variable, you need to understand several fundamental concepts in image processing.
 Here are the key areas you should focus on: